Lamprophyre: Petrology

 Modern science treats lamprophyres as a catch-all term for ultrapotassic mafic igneous rocks which have primary mineralogy consisting of amphibole or biotite, and with feldspar in the groundmass.

-Lamprophyres are not amenable to classification according to modal proportions, such as the system QAPF due to peculiar mineralogy, nor compositional discrimination diagrams, such as TAS because of their peculiar geochemistry.
+Lamprophyres are not amenable to classification according to modal proportions, such as the system QAPF, because of their peculiar mineralogy, nor compositional discrimination diagrams, such as TAS, because of their peculiar geochemistry.
 They are classified under the IUGS Nomenclature for Igneous Rocks (Le Maitre et al., 1989) separately; this is primarily because they are rare, have peculiar mineralogy and do not fit classical classification schemes.
 For example, the TAS scheme is inappropriate due to the control of mineralogy by potassium, not by calcium or sodium.

 Mitchell has suggested that rocks belonging to the "lamprophyre facies" are characterized by the presence of phenocrysts of mica and/or amphibole together with lesser clinopyroxene and/or melilite set in a groundmass which may consist (either singly or in various combinations) of plagioclase, alkali feldspar, feldspathoids, carbonate, monticellite, melilite, mica, amphibole, pyroxene, perovskite, Fe-Ti oxides and glass.

-Classification schemes which include genetic information, may be required to properly describe lamprophyres (Tappe et al., 2005).
+Classification schemes which include genetic information may be required to properly describe lamprophyres (Tappe et al., 2005).